josephdanielchang/IntelRealSense/README.md

 multi-cam.cpp
 - Timestamps, align, pointcloud, saving options
 - Runs at properly at 6, 15, 30 fps
+-	Made for streaming with two Intel RealSense cameras
-- Frames saved to vector in memory
+-	Frames saved in fssLeft and fssRight vectors in memory
+-	Commented out if(POINTCLOUD) and if(SAVE_PNG) to prevent fps lowering
+-	Before running: enable SAVE_PNG to check frames saved in correct directories - if not invert CAM_SWITCHED

 rs-align-save-v1.cpp
 - Poll left camera, Process, Poll right camera, Process